Director Japheth Njenga

 They have moved the project to Kaloleni Methodist Church, Tsunguni, where there is a stone building and more security, and where they have now built a good dining hall and kitchen with a grant from Karibuni Trust and money they have raised themselves.
 There is also an office and store and all the facilities will be shared with the church members and local community.

-The women are preparing a Project Proposal for a Dressmaking Project where young people who are unable to continue their formal education will be able to learn a skill to enable them to earn a living.
-This will make a dramatic difference to the lives of the unemployed young people in the area and they hope to run two sessions a day for a total of 10 students.
+The women are preparing a proposal for a dressmaking project to run two sessions a day for a total of 10 students where young people who are unable to continue their formal education will be able to learn a skill to enable them to earn a living.
+They hope this will make a dramatic difference to the lives of the unemployed young people in the area.